BleuLlama/LlamaVampireDrive/README.md

  - CA:filename		- start capture to file
  - CE:				- End capture session

- - EE:text			- Echo text back to the target
+ - EE:text			- Echo text back to the target (as-is)
+ - EL:text			- Echo text back to the target (append newline)

 For set and get, these are the available keys: